code-doyen/kata/README.md

   - ```http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html```
 * Download and install Eclipse Oxygen (eclipse-inst-win64.exe) or 32 bit, is dependent on dev environment
   - ```https://www.eclipse.org/downloads/download.php?file=/oomph/epp/oxygen/R/eclipse-inst-win64.exe&mirror_id=1135```
-* Download and install GitBash
+* Download and install Git Bash
   - ```https://git-for-windows.github.io/```

 # Usage
 * Windows Environment Variables
-  - Type enviroment in windows 10 Cortona searchbar, select "Edit enviroment variables for your account"
+  - Type environment in windows 10 Cortona search bar, select "Edit environment variables for your account"
     * User Variables
       - ```PATH```: Add ```C:\Program Files\Java\jdk1.8.0_144\bin``` ```C:\Program Files\Java\jre1.8.0_144\bin``` (or the appropriate paths, if the directories are located elsewhere or you have a different version) to the beginning of the line.
 Do NOT make changes to what is already there.
     * System Variables